Corner Office Views | Q1 2022

 Justina Deveikyte, CAIA

 Justina joined Cerulli Associates in February 2014 and heads the European Institutional Asset Management research practice.
-In her role, she is responsible for all research activities relating to institutional investors, the firm’s analysis of alternative investments, the newly created environmental, social, governance (ESG) section, and all data-science-based activities.
+In her role, she is responsible for all research activities relating to institutional investors, the firm’s analysis of alternative investments, the environmental, social, governance (ESG) section, and all data-science-based activities.
 She also contributes to multiple strategic consulting engagements and The Cerulli Edge series.

 Justina is the lead author of several Cerulli reports, covering insurance, retirement, ESG, and alternative investments.
 Throughout her career, she has successfully developed partnerships with industry associations and has presented at several conferences and events across the Europe.